gabrielcuvillier/arxwasm/README.md

 Almost all of the game subsystems are working flawlessly (rendering, audio, game logic, menus, save/load, etc.), and it is possible to play through the game.
 See section [How To Run](#how-to-run) if you want to give it a try.

-Please, note that even though Arx Libertatis source code and binary are freely usable, the original game data data is required to play the game.
+Please, note that even though Arx Libertatis source code and binary are freely usable, the original game data data is required to play.
 As this data is licensed under a commercial license, you will have to provide it using your own original copy of the game, or get it from the available game demonstration.

 See section [Access to game data](#access-to-game-data) for more information on this topic.